 (1) The Commission must contribute 60% of all subscriptions received for each Saturday lotto draw to a combined Australian Lotto Bloc prize fund in accordance with the appropriate agreement.

-(2) The contribution under subrule (1) are to be divided so that —
+(2) The total contribution under subrule (1) is to be divided so that —

-(a) 55% of the Commission’s subscriptions go to the Australian Lotto Bloc Saturday lotto prize pool; and
+(a) not less than 55% of the Commission’s subscriptions go to the Australian Lotto Bloc Saturday lotto prize pool; and

-(b) the remaining 5% of the Commission’s subscriptions go to the Australian Lotto Bloc Saturday lotto prize reserve fund.
+(b) the balance of the contribution go to the Australian Lotto Bloc Saturday lotto prize reserve fund.

 (3) The prize reserve fund may only be distributed as additional prize money, in such amounts and in such Saturday lotto draws, as are agreed by the members of the Australian Lotto Bloc.

+[Rule 18 amended in Gazette 29 Sep 2006 p.
+4268.]

 Part 4 — Saturday lotto draw

 19. Saturday lotto draw